ccp-eva/laac/README.md

-> Bohn, M., Eckert, J., Hanus, D., & Haun, D. (2021).
-A Longitudinal Study of Great Ape Cognition: Stability, Reliability and the Influence of Individual Characteristics.
-Proceedings of the 43rd Annual Conference of the Cognitive Science Society.
+Repository associated with the following manuscripts:

-## Structure
+(1) **Bohn, M., Eckert, J., Hanus, D., & Haun, D. (2021).
+[A Longitudinal Study of Great Ape Cognition: Stability, Reliability and the Influence of Individual Characteristics](https://arxiv.org/abs/2005.12656). *Proceedings of the 43rd Annual Conference of the Cognitive Science Society*.**

-Experiments can be found in `experiments/`.
-To run the experiments, download the repository and open the respective `.html` file.
+### Structure

-The main manuscript and the supplementary material can be found in `paper/`.
-For an easy to read version, open the respective `.pdf` file or, in case of the supplementary material, the `.html` file.
-For detailed information about the analyses reported in the manuscript or the supplementary material, take a look at the respective `.Rmd` files.
+Data and analysis code associated with the CogSci paper are organised as follows:

-All data sets can be found in `data/`.
+* the folder `writing/CogSci2021/` contains all data and analysis code

-Code for cognitive models and Bayesian parameter estimation can be found in `webppl/`.
+* `laac_cogsci_2021.Rmd` reproduces the paper

-Processed model predictions for probabilistic models and some summary statistics are saved as `.rds` files in `saves/`.
+* `saves/` contains the model outputs refrenced in the manuscript